fgersak/conductive-thread-experiments/report.md

 The conductive thread remained electrically conductive after applying the coating.
 The resistance through the thread remained within the expected range, confirming that the coating process did not interrupt the conductive path.

-The coated thread showed improved electrical isolation when submerged in water, with significantly reduced leakage compared to the uncoated thread.
-However, the communication couldn't be established.
+The coated thread showed improved electrical isolation when submerged in water, indicating that the lacquer reduced direct electrical contact with the surrounding water.
+However, reliable communication could not be established.
+This suggests that, although the insulation improved, the applied coating was not sufficient to maintain reliable communication under submerged conditions.
 The quality and thickness of the coating layer could have had a significant impact on insulation performance.
 Areas with incomplete coating coverage could still allow leakage through direct contact with water.

 # Experiment 4 – Individual Fibers